grzesiek-galezowski/tdd-ebook/README.md

 So far the following chapters are considered ready for reading:

  1. Motivation - the first step to learning TDD
  2. The three most essential tools
  3. It's not a test
  4. Statement-First programming
  5. Practicing what we already learned
  6. Sorting out the bits
  7. How to start?
  8. How is TDD about analysis and what's with the GIVEN-WHEN-THEN structure?
  9. Developing TDD style and Constrained Non-Determinism
+10. What is the scope of a unit-level Statement in TDD?

 At least four or five more chapters are planned